Lyodra: 2015–2017: Di Atas Rata-Rata 2

-2019-2020: Indonesian Idol and debut single "Gemintang Hatiku"
+2019–2020: Indonesian Idol and debut single "Gemintang Hatiku"

-In 2019, Lyodra made her breakthrough by participating in another talent search event, this time Indonesian Idol.
+In 2019, Lyodra participated in Indonesian Idol.
 During the audition she performed Lady Gaga's song "I'll Never Love Again", and with her usage of the whistle register impressing the judges resulted in her reception of a golden ticket.
 Her audition video trended as first in YouTube Indonesia within the few hours of its release.

-On 2 March 2020, after passing the audition stage and going through a competition quarantine process for 5 months, she was crowned the winner of the tenth season of Indonesian Idol, with her being the youngest winner in the history of Indonesian Idol at the age of 16 years, 8 months, and 15 days.
+On 2 March 2020, she became the winner of the tenth season of Indonesian Idol, with her being the youngest winner in the history of Indonesian Idol at the age of 16 years, 8 months, and 15 days.
+Lyodra received the song "Gemintang Hatiku" as her prize, which became her first single as an adult singer.
+There are two versions of the song, with Lyodra singing the pop ballad version.
+The single won Lydora the award in Outstanding Newcomer in the 2020 Dahsyatnya Awards.
 After the show, Lyodra signed a contract with the record label Universal Music Indonesia and was managed by Star Media Nusantara, an artist management company owned by MNC Group.